Homemade Face Wash (with Free Printable Labels)

 Affordable – Many natural skincare products are expensive, but this is cheaper per ounce than even drugstore brands of cleansers!

-Quick & easy – It only takes a few minutes to put together and it lasts most people at least a few months.
+Quick & easy – It only takes a few minutes to put together and it lasts at least a few months.

 Who Can Use this Face Wash